 Mercy Ships is a medical missions ministry that brings life saving medical treatment to parts of the world where such treatment is an impossiblity for most people.
-Katy served as a wound care specialist, helping those who could not have otherwise had access to needed medical care.
+Katie served as a wound care specialist, helping those who could not have otherwise had access to needed medical care.

 Give Online to our Mission Fund

 Mercy Ships follows the 2,000-year-old model of Jesus to provide hope and healing to the world's forgotten poor.

 Through free, basic, health-care and transformative surgeries, Mercy Ships becomes the face of love in action.
 The hospital ship - Africa Mercy - provides first-rate medical professionals, state-of-the-art medical and surgical facilities and health-care training to communities in West Africa that lack those critical services.

 More than 75% of the world's population lives within 100 miles of a port city.

 Many of those cities are in developing countries where access to adequate health care is limited or nonexistent.

 A ship is the most efficient platform to deliver a state-of-the-art hospital to those port cities.

 Many nations lack basic infrastructure services such as a clean water supply, reliable delivery of electricity, and medical facilities and personnel.